airpair/making-phil-libin-style-cohort-visualizations-available-to-everyone/post.md

 </tr>
 </table>

 The presentation was amazing on two levels.
-First, Evernote has very impressive retention story to tell.
-Secondly, the visualizations were stunning; they told a **visual story** without numbers.
-I could just look at the shapes to understand what was going on.
+First, Evernote has very impressive retention story.
+Second, the visualizations were compelling; they told a story, visually without needing a lot of numbers.
+By just looking at the shapes, you could see what was going on.

 So then I couldn’t get the idea out of my head — what if every product owner could see their user activity this way, visually, through Phil’s lens?
 I definitely wanted to see my products this way.